HenriPodolski/next-mgnl/README.md

 to grant read-only access to website ACL in Magnolia Security app to the role rest-anonymous.
 This project aims to find a solution for that.

-To stop dev: Ctrl + C and:
+To stop dev: Ctrl + C and if the dev task shuts down with an error from Magnolia:
 ```bash
 npm run stop
 ```